 Before submitting your manuscript to German Journal of Human Resource Management, please ensure you have read the Aims & Scope.

-German Journal of Human Resource Management publishes original articles in English or in German, either in the form of a standard manuscript or as part of a Special Issue.
+From October 2020, German Journal of Human Resource Management will publish original articles in English language only, either in the form of a standard manuscript or as part of a Special Issue.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.
 Articles should be of around 10,000 words in length and abstracts should be 200-300 words.